AliSInamdar/CS676-Ali-Inamdar/README.md

 # Algorithms for Data Science - CS 676
-Github for all project repos and submissions for CS 676 (Algorithms for Data Science) by Ali Inamdar.
+Github for all project repos and submissions for CS 676 (Algorithms for Data Science).

+## Author: ALI INAMDAR

 ## Table of Content: